 • INHERITED MEDICAL CONDITIONS •

 If you are diagnosed with a medical condition that typically runs in families, but nobody in your immediate or extended family has it (and there are no known carriers) this could be a red flag.
 I actually experienced the opposite of this but felt it could be a helpful clue for some people.
-When I was in my 30s, my adoptive father was diagnosed with a potentially fatal medical condition with a very strong genetic component.
+When I was in my 30s, my adoptive father was diagnosed with a medical condition with a very strong genetic component.
 After his diagnosis, I was thoroughly tested but thankfully everything was normal (obviously this was prior to my adoption discovery.)
 Rather than using his diagnosis as an opportunity to finally be honest with me, he allowed me to go through with all of the medical tests, expenses, and emotional stress with full knowledge that there was no reason for any of it.
 Even my children’s pediatrician was notified of the findings and was keeping an eye on things since it is a genetic condition.
-There is no excuse for placing another person’s physical and mental health in jeopardy–especially your own family members.
+There is no excuse for placing another person’s physical and mental health in jeopardy–especially your own family.
 For forty years, each time I walked into a doctor’s office I was being treated based upon a completely falsified family medical history–so did my children for the first few years of their lives.
-The reality is it was more important to my adoptive parents to maintain their secrets than to ensure my health and the health of my children.
+The reality is it was more important to my adoptive parents to maintain their secrets than to ensure my long-term health and the health of my children.
 It’s absolutely inexcusable.
 Even if a reunion with the biological family isn’t possible or isn’t desired, all adoptees need access to and knowledge of their biological family’s medical history.

 • APPEARANCE DOESN’T MATCH ANCESTRY •

 There is no standard appearance for any race or ethnicity.
 However, in some cases, people who could be adopted may feel like the race or ethnicity they’ve been told doesn’t match how they see themselves or how they feel inside.
 My adoptive parent’s ethnic backgrounds didn’t correspond to my appearance at all.
 My adoptive mother was Greek with olive-toned skin and larger features.
 My adoptive father is Italian, also with olive skin and larger features.
 Despite having naturally dark hair, I never felt that I looked like someone whose very recent ancestors came from the Mediterranean, especially since I have very pale skin and smaller features.
 I began to recognize these inconsistencies during my youth when I was unable to see myself in any of my family members–especially my adoptive mother’s closest family members who are all still living in Greece (see photo below of me with two of them.)
-I remember my friends often being shocked when they heard I was Greek and Italian because they assumed I was Irish or German (which I actually am!)
-Even other Greek people that I met over the years here in the US were surprised to learn I was Greek.
+I remember my friends often being surprised to learn I was Greek and Italian because they assumed I was Irish or German (which I actually am!)
+Even other Greek people that I met over the years in the US were surprised to learn I was Greek.
 Obviously they were right!
 I think this lack of family resemblance, not quite feeling like I fit in with my adoptive family, and not feeling fully connected to my heritage is what really drove me to begin researching my family’s history in my late 20s.
 I was genuinely seeking the people who looked like me, acted like me, and felt like me–I think this is a natural biological need regardless if you are adopted or not.
 So look at your family and think about the people you physically resemble–if any.
 Think about your ethnic backgrounds and if they make sense in the context of you.
 If some of these areas don’t add up, you may want to do further research or even take a DNA test.

 • MEMORIES OF WHISPERS & HUSHED CONVERSATIONS •